 In the near term, such intentionality may be demonstrated by expanding grantee and consultant opportunities to include practitioners who are most closely connected to and aware of the issues facing communities intended to benefit from philanthropic investments.
-This means moving beyond the usual suspects and being more mindful of outreach and communication strategies to initiate relationships with community partners, potential grantees, and professional evaluators who possess the requisite equity-focused mindset, practice, or cultural competency (Community Science, 2012b).
-"New Directions: Increasing

-Diversity of RWJF Midcareer Consultants" and the "Bay Area Consultants of Color Directory" are examples of efforts to increase the visibility of practitioners, many of whom are evaluators, to philanthropic organizations.
+This means moving beyond the usual suspects and being more mindful of outreach and communication strategies to initiate relationships with community partners, potential grantees, and professional evaluators who possess the requisite equity-focused mindset, practice, or cultural competency (The Colorado Trust, 2012).
+At the time of this article's original publication, "New Connections: Increasing Diversity of RWJF Midcareer Consultants" and the "Bay Area Consultants of Color Directory" were examples of efforts to increase the visibility of practitioners, many of whom are evaluators, to philanthropic organizations.
 Other barriers to embracing a more diverse group of practitioners may include administrative hurdles such as limitations on with whom an organization can contract or the practitioner's size, scope, or location.

-In the longer term, this intentionality would encompass support for greater competency within the evaluator pipeline.
-The field needs to better reflect the variety of shared life experiences, culture complexities, and historical experiences of the professionals engaged to design and implement evaluations.
+In the longer term, this intentionality would encompass support for greater competency within the evaluator pipeline.13 The field needs to better reflect the variety of shared life experiences, culture complexities, and historical experiences of the professionals engaged to design and implement evaluations.
 From an organizational perspective, the field must expand its capacity to understand and integrate issues of equity and diversity in the design and interpretation of analyses.
-Efforts to promote greater and more explicit consideration of the factors of race, ethnicity, and lived experiences in evaluation, including the Robert Wood Johnson Foundation Evaluation Fellowship and the AEA Diversity Internship, reflect the importance of developing a pool of professionals who can close the gap between believing equitable evaluation is the right thing to do and knowing how to do it (Geisz, 2013; Peak, Luterhia, & Fishman, 2008).
+Efforts to promote greater and more explicit consideration of the factors of race, ethnicity, and lived experiences in evaluation, including the Robert Wood Johnson Foundation Evaluation Fellowship and the AEA Diversity Internship, reflect the importance of developing a pool of professionals who can close the gap between believing equitable evaluation is the right thing to do and knowing how to do it (Geisz, 2013; Peak et al., 2007).